What is Auto Proximity?

 the project from the dropdown list and then click on select forecast.

-Once you select the forecasts, the proximity options follow the same format of the Proximity on the editing page.
+Once you select the forecasts, the proximity options follow the same format as the Proximity in the Modular Forecast.
 In a nutshell, you can select a search radius, a well count range, and any additional criteria from well headers to pull analog wells to create the localized type curves.
-The normalization and fit options follow really closely the type curve fit module in which you can select a normalization and fit type.
+The normalization and fit options follow the type curve fit module, in which you can select a normalization and fit type.

 Note: